 Most of us will experience age-related changes in our abilities as we get older.
 Most of us will experience sensory, physical or cognitive impairment at some time.
 Whether permanent or temporary, this is a normal part of human experience that technology can and should accommodate.
-Within the accessibility research community, I chair ACM's SIGACCESS special interest group on accessible computing and am an Associate Editor of the journal, ACM Transactions on Accessible Computing.
+Within the accessibility research community, aside from working with SIGACCESS to run the ASSETS Conference series and develop resources for the research community, I am an Associate Editor of the journal, ACM Transactions on Accessible Computing.
 My research work has explored tools, interfaces and techniques that accommodate human abilities and disabilities.
 I also served as general chair of ASSETS 2009: The 11th International ACM SIGACCESS Conference on Computers and Accessibility.
 A while back I co-edited a series of five American National Standards on remote control of devices through generated user interfaces.
 I also contributed to the NIDILRR-funded 'Profile Creation Support for Cloud-Based Accessibility' project.

 Aside from accessibility, I have recently been working on cognitive solutions in the knowledge induction and reasoning space, including semantic concept discovery over event databases.
 Other past projects include cognitive environments, usable multi-factor authentication on mobile devices, and exploration of mobile touchscreen gestures.